-- Maintain a high proportion of recycled yarn revenue, projected at 60.8% in 2025. - · Manage financial stability to balance the interests of all stakeholders. - Enhance the Internal Audit system for comprehensive risk control.
+- Commence commercial production at the Unitex factory in Q2/2025. - Maintain a high proportion of recycled yarn revenue, projected at 60.8% in 2025. - Manage financial stability to balance the interests of all stakeholders. - Enhance the Internal Audit system for comprehensive risk control.

-For more details, refer to the Sustainable Development Strategy in the Environmental,

-Labor, and Social Impact Report section of the 2024 Annual Report.
+For more details, refer to the Sustainable Development Strategy in the Environmental, Labor, and Social Impact Report section of the 2024 Annual Report.

-RISK MANAGEMENT
+4 RISK MANAGEMENT